 Crime analysts try to uncover and piece together information about crime patterns, crime trends, and criminal suspects.
 Job duties vary widely from day to day and from one state and law enforcement agency to the next.
-At its core is a systematic process that involves collecting, categorizing, analyzing, and sharing information to help the agency that a crime analyst works for to better deploy officers on the street, work through difficult investigations, and increase arrests of criminals.
+At its core is a systematic process that involves collecting, categorizing, analyzing, and sharing information to help the agency that a crime analyst works for to better deploy officers on the street, work through difficult investigations, increase arrests of criminals, and solve long-term problems (ongoing trouble at a particular hotel or street corner, frequent accidents at the same intersection, etc.) that every law enforcement department faces.

 Crime analysts collect data from a range of sources, including police reports, statewide computer databases, crime newsletters, word-of-mouth tips, and interviews with suspects.
 To be useful, this information is then analyzed for patterns.
 Crime analysts are constantly vigilant for details that are similar or familiar.